-A famous comedian once referred to a meal as a “bowl of sadness.”
+A famous comedian once referred to a meal as a “sadness bowl.”
 Well, we hate to steal another's material, but this meal could easily be called a bowl of joy.
 Ground pork and green beans are mixed with lo mein noodles and tossed in a sauce built from teriyaki and gochujang.
-Topped with the unique flavor of cilantro and heat of a Fresno chile, this bowl of glee will bring you grins and cheers, no comedy set required.
+Topped with the unique flavor of cilantro and heat of a Fresno chile, this dish of glee will bring you grins and cheers, no comedy set required.

 Prepare the Ingredients

 Trim ends off green beans.
 Cut on an angle into 2" pieces.

 Trim and thinly slice green onions on an angle, keeping white and green portions separate.

 Stem and coarsely chop cilantro.

 Slice Fresno chile into thin rounds.
 Discard seeds if you prefer less spice.
 Be sure to wash hands and cutting board after prepping.

 Combine ½ cup water, teriyaki glaze, and gochujang (to taste) in a mixing bowl.